 Categorical funds are used exclusively to support Title 1 identified SPSA goals.
 Supplies are purchased to support Tier 2 intervention in the classrooms and Tier 3 intervention with the and collaborate.
-Educational supplies, materials, and technology that are used for parent trainings, parent ed, library, and students both at home and in the classroom.
+Educational supplies, materials, and technology that are used for parent training, parent Ed, library, and students in Distance Learning and in the classroom.

 Rtl TSA.
-Professional Development in ELA, ELD, Math, and PBIS.
+Professional Development in ELA, ELD, Math, and PBIS are also funded via Title 1.
 Teacher extra time and substitutes are used so teachers can plan